Fajitas are one of those foods that just give my soul life. They’re delicious, satisfying, and easy to whip up for a weeknight meal.

 - 1-2 Tablespoon Oil

-You should now have 6 thin slices of meat.
-Season the meat with fajita seasoning (I use Old El Paso).
-Cut the lime in half, and squeeze half of the lime into a glass dish.
+- Cut the lime in half, and squeeze half of the lime into a glass dish.
 Place the meat inside the dish, and squeeze the other half of the lime on top.
-Allow the meat to marinade in the fridge for 1-2 hours.
-Once finished marinating, grill the meat.
-(We used a George Foreman and it took about 3 minutes to cook.)
-After the meat is finished grilling, cut it into bite-sized strips.

-Slice the onion and peppers, then Sautee with oil over the stove top until the veggies are soft.
+- Slice the onion and peppers, then Sautee with oil over the stove top until the veggies are soft.
 Sprinkle with fajita seasoning.
-Once the veggies are done, add in the strips of meat.
-Sautee for about 2 minutes so the flavors can blend together.

-Serve the fajitas with sour cream or plain Greek yogurt, Sorrento cheese, and tortillas.
+Serve with Sorrento cheese, tortillas, and sour cream or plain Greek yogurt.

-If you liked this recipe, make sure to Pin it and Share!
+If you liked this post, please Pin it and Share.♥